AAIMC-OC/aaimc-oc.github.io/research.md

 ## Our trajectory

 **Now:**
-Established multinational datasets, international collaborations, and early federated learning infrastructure
+Established multinational datasets, international collaborations and early federated learning infrastructure

+Please also see our [Open Science Framework (OSF) Project Page](https://osf.io/6bdta/overview?view_only=928d14d083624213bf3c1da605a1d4ef) for our latest activities:

 **What's next:**
 Development of interoperable data systems and multi site evaluation of AI diagnostics